QuentinRougemont/gatk_haplotype/gatk4/Readme.md

  * The `03_genome` should contain your reference genome
  * The `04_raw_data` must contain your raw fastq sequencing data
  * Other folder will be created when running the pipeline

+ *  Different approaches are implemented either using single thread or in parallel by chromosomes
+ *  In general using genomicDBImport seems faster than combineGVCF